Industrial and Manufacturing Engineering and Technology

 As an IMET student, you gain a strong foundation in engineering, business, science and math.
 You learn technical and theoretical knowledge, and also develop practical skills through well-designed hands-on projects in renovated labs housing computer integrated manufacturing systems, computer numerical control (CNC) machines, robotic arm CMM, waterJet, 3D printing, ergonomics, welding and casting equipment.
 Industrial engineering is concerned with the overall design, operation, management and improvement of complex systems.
 These systems involve people, materials, information equipment and money.
 Manufacturing engineering deals with the entire production process: Product design, materials selection and design, manufacturing system design, tooling and fixture design, manufacturing process optimization and lean manufacturing implementation.

-MajorsIndustrial Engineering Engineering Management Concentration Logistics and Supply Chain Engineering Concentration Systems Engineering Concentration Manufacturing Engineering Lean Manufacturing Concentration Process Engineering Concentration Manufacturing Engineering Technology
+MajorsIndustrial Engineering Engineering Management Concentration Supply Chain Analytics Concentration Systems Engineering Concentration Manufacturing Engineering Lean Manufacturing Concentration Process Engineering Concentration Manufacturing Engineering Technology

 Graduate ProgramsMaster of Science in Industrial Engineering Master of Science in Manufacturing Engineering

 Connect with Us